JasZal/differentially_private_functional_encryption/artifact_template.md

 at least 8 GB RAM

 ### Software Requirements
-OS: Ubuntu
+- OS: Ubuntu (at least version 20.04)
-Software: go, bazel
+- Software: go (at least version 1.21.4), bazel (at least version 6.4.0)

 ### Estimated Time and Storage Consumption
 (measured on VM with 8GB RAM - at capacity)